 Spatulas, tongs, slotted spoons -- these should be stored very close to the stove in an upright, topless container.
-That sounds more complicated than it needs to be: Put them in a jar or similar (like the image to the left), on the counter top, near the stove, so you can easily grab them.
+That sounds more complicated than it needs to be: Put them in a jar or similar, on the countertop, near the stove, so you can easily grab them.
 Here are some options:

 Two things to look for in a coupon organizer: one, make sure it's functional enough to use in the kitchen (i.e. when you're clipping coupons, it's easy to slip the coupons into and has a pockets for built-in organization), and make sure it's light enough to travel well (since you'll be using coupons outside of your home).

 08 of 24